 PowerPoint provides you with plenty of options to enhance your movie clip.
 These options include Correction Adjustments, Recoloring, Movie Styles, Movie Effects, Movie Shapes, and Movie Borders.
-These options will make your movie clips look better and focused -- yet, there are some very basic movie editing options that can be even more significant.
+Although these options will make your movie clips look better and focused, there are some very basic movie editing options that can be even more significant.
 These include how you can resize, rotate, and flip your inserted movie clips.
 Resizing can help you change the dimensions of your movie clips, while slight changes in rotation values can draw attention.
-Flip, the last of these options though is something you will almost never use -- unless you want to do something drastically different!
+Flip, the last of these options though is something you will almost never use.
+Unless you want to do something drastically different!

 - Open your presentation, and navigate to the required slide where you have already inserted a movie clip.
-Just select or double-click the movie clip to bring up the Format Movie tab of the Ribbon, as shown in Figure 1 (highlighted in red).
+Select or double-click the movie clip to bring up the Format Movie tab of the Ribbon, as shown highlighted in red within Figure 1, below.

 Figure 1: Format Movie tab of the Ribbon

-- When you insert a movie clip in your slide, it may display a black rectangle on the slide (see Figure 1, above).
+- When you insert a movie clip in your slide, it may display a black rectangle on the slide, as shown Figure 1, above.
 If your movie clip does not show a black rectangle, then directly proceed to Resize, Rotate, or Flip sections on this page.

-If you see the black rectangle in place of the movie clip, then you will not be able to view the effect of applying resize, rotate, or flip options, unless you play the movie clip.
-To make sure you see a movie frame, consider adding an optional Poster Frame to your movie clip -- that way you will see a movie frame in the place of black rectangle, as shown in Figure 2.
+- If you see the black rectangle in place of the movie clip, then you will not be able to view the effect of applying resize, rotate, or flip options, unless you play the movie clip.
+To make sure you see a movie frame, consider adding an optional Poster Frame to your movie clip, so that way you will see a movie frame in the place of black rectangle, as shown in Figure 2, below.

 Figure 2: Movie clip with a poster frame added